DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 Betweenness measures the centrality value in the network. `betweenness()` function is used.
 It is useful for identifying influential nodes, thus in this case is the athlete who have multiple and different types of medals.

-Here are the values of all three Statistical Anlysis:
+Here are the values of all three Statistical Analysis:

 | Statistical Analysis Method | Value |
 |-----------------------------|-------|